Library Media Center

 Sunshine State Young Readers' Award

 The Sunshine State Young Readers' Award program presents a list of fifteen books chosen each year by a committee of Florida librarians.
 They are chosen for their quality and appeal and represent some of the best in children's literature today.
-Students in grades 3 through 5 are encouraged to read at least three of the books, so they can vote for their favorite.
+Students in grades 3 through 5 must read at least three of the books and pass the AR quizzes, so they can vote for their favorite.
 Every year, the author of the book with the most statewide votes is presented with the Sunshine State Young Readers' Award.